Skydipper/doc-api/source/includes/api/_metadata.md

 application filter:
 ```
-application: gfw, gfw-climate, prep, skydipper, forest-atlas (select one or some of them)
+application: skydipper (select one or some of them)
 ```

 language filter: